digicatapult/wasp-documentation/README.md

 # **W**ide-**A**rea-**S**ensor-**P**latform (WASP)

+## Deprecation Notice
+`WASP` was deprecated on March 14th 2024, there will be no further dependency or security updates to this platform.

 `WASP` is the **W**ide-**A**rea-**S**ensor-**P**latform; an end-to-end solution for condition monitoring using `IoT` technology.
 The platform supports numerous device types with an extensible system for adding more.
 The platform is a complete `IoT` monitoring solution including features like:

 - Provisioning new devices (`things`)